embrace-io/embrace-docs/docs/ios/faq.md

 ### **Do I have access to the Embrace ID at runtime?**

 Yes.
-The Embrace ID is accessible from the SDK.
-See the [API Docs](/api/ios/)
+The Embrace ID is accessible from the SDK and, starting with version 6.0.0, show be used in-code.

 ### **What do you use the keychain for?
 Can I delete what is stored there?**